-One of the great things about living in Singapore is the opportunity to experience so many different religious and cultural festivals – Hari Raya Haji is just one of them!
-Besides enjoying the lovely public holiday, why not brush up on your knowledge of the festival at the same time?
+One of the great things about living in Singapore is the opportunity to experience so many different religious and cultural festivals – Hari Raya Haji is just one of them.
+Besides enjoying the public holiday on the 31st July, why not brush up on your knowledge of the festival with these 6 key points.

-Each year, millions of worshippers flock to Islam’s most sacred mosque, Al-Masjid Al-Ḥarām.
+Each (normal) year, millions of worshippers flock to Islam’s most sacred mosque, Al-Masjid Al-Ḥarām.
 By performing the Hajj, devotees show their commitment to God.
 Muslims who are physically and financially able to are required to go on the pilgrimage at least once in their lives.
 The Hajj involves various rituals, including circling the Ka’abah (a building in the middle of the mosque) seven times.
-The Ka’abah is also where Muslims face for prayer wherever they are in the world.
-It’s not necessarily a cheap trip – some spend thousands of dollars to make the pilgrimage.
+The Ka’abah, which is considered the most sacred site in Islam, is also where Muslims face for prayer wherever they are in the world.
+It’s not a cheap trip – some spend thousands of dollars to make the pilgrimage.

 Find out more about living in Singapore!